 With several to pick from, what is the best Derek Jeter rookie card?
 Over the course of his Hall of Fame career, all have reached a certain level of respectability.
-That said, a handful have taken things even further, including the 1993 SP Derek Jeter, which is one of the most sought-after cards of the 1990s.
+That said, a few cards have taken things even further, including the 1993 SP Derek Jeter, which is one of the most sought-after cards of the 1990s.

 An all-time great for arguably the greatest baseball franchise in history, Derek Jeter is virtually unmatched in the modern hobby.
 Also helping the case for the superstar shortstop is the fact that he spent his entire career with the New York Yankees, a concept becoming much less common, even for the league's elite players.

 Excluding parallels, inserts, special issues, and Jeter's minor league cards, there are just eight Derek Jeter rookie cards.
 We've ranked them all from worst to best.
 Value was certainly an important part of the criteria, but design and status in the hobby world were also taken into consideration.

 Collectors can also review a year-by-year look at all of Jeter's flagship Topps cards from his playing career.

 Best Derek Jeter Rookie Card Countdown List and Gallery

 Shop for specific cards or track completed sales values using the eBay links below.